Eversee22/FCodes/README.md

 # FCodes
-some codes writed in usual days
+Some codes writen in usual days.